The New World Crops of Summer

 Summer favorites differ from spring and fall crops in more ways than their temperature range.
 They actually come from different parts of the world, with different kinds of soil and growing patterns.
-If you understand those differences, it will help you to grow them with more success and less effort.
+If you understand those differences, it will help you to grow them with more success and a lot less effort.

-Jamie Chevalier lives and gardens on a river in the Coast Range.
-She has gardened professionally in Alaska and California, as well as living in a remote cabin and commercial fishing.
-She wrote the Bountiful Gardens catalog from 2009 to 2017, and now is proprietor of Quail Seeds.
+Jamie Chevalier lives and gardens on a river in the Coast Range of Northern California.
+She has gardened professionally in Alaska and California, as well as living in a remote cabin, commercial fishing, and working with seeds.
+She is the proprietor of Quail Seeds.